JenPrime/GeForceNowKB-DC/README.md

 1. Launch the game in GeForce Now
-2. add wrapper\jpgfn[the game's name].exe as a Game in the Gaming software for Logitech Gaming Software also select "Lock profile in while game is running" for anything else I havent tested it
+2. add wrapper\jpgfn[the game's name].exe as a Game in the Gaming software for Logitech Gaming Software also select "Lock profile in while game is running" for anything else I haven't tested it